It’s not too late to join college this month – drop-in and see us to enrol today!

 Evidence of student's household income is required for all bursaries, except for students who are Looked After or In Care who will need to provide local authority confirmation of their status.

-Please see pdf for detailed list of all evidence required for each bursary including information regarding how we assess household income (Add link to pdf evidence from the guidance section of the financial Support application form)
+Please see pdf for detailed list of all evidence required for each bursary including information regarding how we assess household income.

 Applicants are required to apply for all statutory benefits before applying for a bursary.
 For further information on government benefits you are eligible for, please visit: www.gov.uk/benefits-calculators